extracted by tincture in food grade alcohol

 Used to aid in digestion, stimulate nerve growth factor (NGF) in the central and peripheral nervous system,repair neurological degradation from senility, improve cognitive function and memory loss, and improve reflexes.

-For application in the case of Lyme Disease, you can find information about Stephen Buhner’s protocol at http://buhnerhealinglyme.com.
-There is much to know about how Lions Mane is used for treating spirochaete bacteria in the brain caused by Lyme Disease.
-Lions Mane can pass through the blood brain barrier, unlike Teasel, thus releasing spirochaetes into the blood stream to eradicate the bacteria.
+- For application in the case of Lyme Disease, Stephen Buhner recommends 1/2 tsp.
+3 x daily taken in a small amount of water.
+There is much to know about how Lion's Mane is used for treating spirochaete bacteria in the brain caused by Lyme Disease.
+Lion's Mane can pass through the blood brain barrier, unlike Teasel, thus releasing spirochaetes into the blood stream to eradicate the bacteria.
 This calls up a bulk of work for the immune system, therefore, it is recommended that a regiment for immune system support be implemented as part of an overall treatment plan.

-Do not use during pregnancy or breast feeding, or if you are allergic to mushrooms or derivatives of fungi.
-If you are using Lions Mane for the treatment of Lyme Disease, what is known as the Herx Reaction may cause a notable amount of discomfort from the spirochaete bacteria release.
+Do not use if you are allergic to mushrooms or derivatives of fungi.
+According to Dr. Andrew Weil, MD, Lion's Mane mushroom is a nontoxic medicinal (and culinary) and completely safe for women who are breastfeeding.
+If you are using Lion's Mane for the treatment of Lyme Disease, what is known as the Herx Reaction may cause a notable amount of discomfort from the spirochaete bacteria release.

 Note: This information is intended to supplement, not substitute for, the expertise and judgement of your physician, pharmacist or other healthcare provider.
 It should not be construed to indicate that the use of this extract is safe, appropriate, or effective for you.
 Consult your healthcare provider before taking this tincture.